Print

 Measure it

 In addition to academic grades, our report cards also include a brief commentary that highlights the development of key skills.
-Starting this year, we have introduced weekly reports for Year 1 students.
+Starting last year, we introduced weekly reports for Year 1 students.
+This year, these weekly reports are used in Year 1 and Year 2.
 These reports provide an overview of the curriculum covered during the week, as well as updates on the pupil’s progress in the year-level skill focus.
 Each report includes self-assessment by the pupil, formative feedback from the class teacher, and input from the parent.
 Our aim is to gradually implement this system of weekly reports across all year groups.
 In higher year levels, students actively participate in the evaluation process by writing their own report cards.
 They assess not only their academic achievements—both in terms of grades and narrative comments—but also reflect on their personal development, cooperation with peers, and overall progress.

 Focus tightly